derino/assembly_areas/README.md

 incomplete building footprints.
 (note: an assembly area has to be as far as twice the height of any nearby building)

+# Acknowledgment
+We would like to thank the HERE team for the following tools:
+- XYZ
+- TMOB
+- Batch Geocoder

 # References